 - In a bowl, mix together all the ingredients except the pork.
 Taste and adjust anything if necessary.

-- Before cooking, thread the meat onto skewers and cook on a griddle pan, grill, or put in the oven.
+- Before cooking, thread the meat onto skewers.
+If using wooden skewers, soak them in water before threading the meat on.
+Then cook on a griddle pan, grill, or in the oven.

 - Serve as a main meal or as part of a selection of tapas.

 More recipes you might like